suri-framework/trail/README.md

 # Trail

-Trail is a minimalistic, composable framework for building HTTP/S servers, inspired by [Plug][plug].
+Trail is a minimalistic, composable framework for building HTTP/WebSocket servers, inspired by [Plug][plug] & [WebSock][websock].
 It provides its users with a small set of abstractions for building _trails_ that can be assembled to handle a request.

 To create a Trail, you can use the syntax `Trail.[fn1;fn2;fn3;...]`, where each function takes a connection object and an arbitrary context, to produce a new